JosephLai241/URS/README.md

 ### Bypassing the Final Settings Check

-After submitting the arguments, URS will display a table of Subreddit scraping settings as a final check before executing.
+After submitting the arguments and Reddit validation, URS will display a table of Subreddit scraping settings as a final check before executing.
 You can include the `-y` flag to bypass this and immediately scrape.

 Exported files will be saved to the `subreddits` directory.